udu-games/UDU_SDK_package/README.md

 6. Navigate to the extracted ZIP file and add the `package.json` from the root folder.
 7. Unity will now fetch and integrate the UDU SDK package into your project.

-## 3.Setting up bluetooth permissions
+## 3. Setting up bluetooth permissions

 1. Open the `Player Settings` by clicking on `Edit` > `Project Settings` > `Player`.
 2. Scroll down to the `Publishing Settings` section.
 3. Check the box that says `Custom Main Manifest`.
 4. Replace the newly created `AndroidManifest` in `Assets` > `Plugins` > `Android` by the premade one found at `Packages` > `UDU SDK` > `Plugins` > `Android`

-## 4.Setting up the Console Manager prefab
+## 4. Setting up the Console Manager prefab

 1. Open the starting scene of your project
 2. Navigate to `Packages` > `UDU SDK` > `UDU SDK` > `Prefab`